-These financial statements have been prepared by management in accordance with Canadian accounting standards for not-for-profit organizations as set out in Part III of the CPA Canada Handbook - Accounting.
+These financial statements have been prepared by management in accordance with Canadian accounting standards for not-for-profit organizations.
 The significant accounting policies are as follows.

 Use of estimates

 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting periods.
 Actual results may differ from those estimates.